diogo-s4ntos/To-Do-List/README.md

 <h1>To Do List</h1>
 A to do list that can to save notes using the browser cookies and with more options, like to mark a task as completed and delete a task, if you want.
-In the future I intend to increase a functionality to edit tasks.
+In the future I intend to add a functionality to edit tasks.

 <h1>Screenshot</h1>